edgefarm/edgefarm/docs/knowledge-base/howtos/join-a-physical-node-to-local-cluster.md

 ## Join the Edge Node to the EdgeFarm cluster

 Run the `install.sh` script as root to join the Edge Node to the EdgeFarm cluster.
-As the bootstrap token you can either generate a new one or use within 24 hours after the cluster creation `abcdef.0123456789abcdef` as token.
+The bootstrap-token to enter is the one you got from the `local-up` command above (`m7i0gd.vduhnle5x4dzs3lo`).

 ```console
 ./install.sh --address <IP:port> --token <bootstrap-token> --node-ip $(cat /usr/local/etc/wt0.ip) --join